mh-cbon/gh-api-cli/README.md

 OPTIONS:
    --name value, n value           Name of the locally saved authentication.
    --token value, t value          Personal access token authentication.
-   --owner value, -o value         Repo owner --repository value, -r value    Repo name
-   --glob value, -g value          A glob to match files to download.
+   --owner value, -o value         Repository owner --repository value, -r value    Repository name --guess                         Guess repository and user name from the cwd --glob value, -g value          A glob to match files to download.
                                    It resolves to a regexp like '(i?)^glob$'.
                                    Stars '*' are replace by '.+'.